USPS/api-examples/README.md

 To use the USPS APIs you must be a registered user.
 1. Apply for a free USPS.com account.
 2. Access the [Business Customer Gateway](https://gateway.usps.com/eAdmin/view/signin) and follow the prompts to create a USPS.com business account.
-3. Using your USPS account, access the [USPS Developer Portal](htps://developer.usps.com) by clicking the Sign-Up button.
+3. Using your USPS account, access the [USPS Developer Portal](https://developer.usps.com) by clicking the Sign Up / Login link.
 4. Registering your application and retrieve your consumer key and consumer secret from the credential section.
 5. Additionally, you will need to have a Customer ID (CRID) and Mailer ID (MID)